Continuing Education Activity

 Anticholinergics: Scopolamine is the most commonly encountered medication in this class.
 It works by antagonizing the M1 muscarinic receptor.
 It is predominantly used to treat motion sickness or prophylactically in the perioperative setting.
 Side effects are typically mild but include dry mouth, vision changes, or drowsiness.
 The administration is transdermal.

-Benzamides antagonize the D2 receptor at low doses but also antagonizes the 5-HT3 receptor at higher doses.
+Benzamides: Agents in this drug class antagonize the D2 receptor at low doses but also antagonizes the 5-HT3 receptor at higher doses.
 Metoclopramide is the most common medicine in this class and is typically used as a pro-motility agent to reduce nausea and vomiting.
 PO and IV formulations are available.
 This medication can cross the blood-brain barrier.
 As with other dopamine antagonists, this medication can cause dystonia, tardive dyskinesia, and akathisia.
 An FDA “Boxed” warning cautions against repeated and long-term use as it can cause irreversible tardive dyskinesia.

-Cannabinoids therapy is relatively new and somewhat controversial.
+Cannabinoid therapy: This is relatively new and somewhat controversial.
 Nabilone and dronabinol have been studied and show some benefit, though significant side-effects such as vertigo, hypotension, and dysphoria have limited their use in some populations.
 IV and PO formulations are available.

 Contraindications will vary based on class and mechanism of medication:

 Monitoring considerations will be dependent on the clinical environment and patient presentation.
 It is not typical to measure or use blood concentrations of any of these medications.
-Patient-specific monitoring relating to side effects will be specific to the patient the medication received.
+Patient-specific monitoring relating to side effects will be specific to the patient the drug received.